 Over the course of thirty years, the Society has evolved and progressed and greatly expanded in numbers, currently peaking at around 200 members, the largest the Society has ever been.

-Due to the increased geographical area that our membership covers, our name was change to the North Essex Astronomical Society in 2000.
+Due to the increased geographical area that our membership covers, our name was changed to the North Essex Astronomical Society in 2000.
 The use of an observatory and dark site makes our society somewhat unique and our members enjoy use of the site and its facilities.

 We hold a public meeting once a month with a guest speaker.
 The subjects at meetings range from cosmology, planetary science, and life on other worlds, to astrophotography and more.
 You can find out more information on our Events page.

 Since 2010 the Society has been actively engaged with public observing and we run monthly stargazing events at Great Notley Country Park (and at other locations on request).
 In the summer we attend various fetes with our solar telescopes.
 Details of all these can be found on the Events page.

 Our membership continues to grow and currently consists of around 200 members, some more active than others, covering a range of interests and abilities.
 We welcome anyone into our Society, regardless of their level of knowledge or expertise.
 For more information about membership benefits and how to join, please see our Membership page.